agmmnn/awesome-blender/README.md

 -   [Texture Box](https://texturebox.com/) : We are making free textures for 3D Artists from all over the world.
 Also, we offer custome texture services.
 -   [Texture Fun](https://texturefun.com/) : Free PBR texture sets of common architectural materials, including some nice tile textures.
 -   [C4DCenter](https://c4dcenter.com/material-library/) : Free C4D Materials created with High Quality Texture Maps for instant download and no limits, Free for Personal and Commercial Use.
+-   [PBR Horde](https://www.pbrhorde.com/) : is a web library of free materials.
+Feel free to use them in your Substance Painter projects or 3D scenes.
 -   [WildTextures](https://www.wildtextures.com/) : Free high resolution textures and patterns for commercial or personal use.
 -   [Textures.com](https://www.textures.com/) [$] : is a website that offers digital pictures of all sorts of materials.
 Sign up for free and download 15 free images every day!
 -   [Substance Share](https://share.substance3d.com/) : The free exchange platform for the Substance community.